Unturned

 MEGAS

-The Vampire Hunter: This special mega zombie can only be found in final room of the Ghost Barns, surrounded by military zombies.
+The Vampire Hunter: This special mega zombie can only be found in the Ghost Barns.
 Perhaps he is the ghost referred to in the name?
 He drops a load of xp (~650 xp) as well as police loot. [uses the Vampire Hunter stockpile outfit]

 Yeti: Mythological cryptids spawn in specific locations on the map, including the Frozen Lake in the southeast corner, in Gorod Morgan, and down a small slope at a certain legendary pass by the skeletonized corpses of unfortunate hikers.
 They have INSANE health (seriously took at least 5 minutes of stabbing in the back of the head with a butterfly knife to kill, thank god for stunlock), deal high damage (like getting hit by a boulder thrown by a normal mega) drop a ton of xp (~1150 xp) as well as leather and venison.